shoelace-style/shoelace/docs/getting-started/installation.md

 ## Cherry Picking

-The previous approach is the _easiest_ way to load Shoelace, but easy isn't always efficient.
-You'll incur the full size of the library even if you only use a handful of components.
-This is convenient for prototyping or if you're using most of the components, but it may result in longer load times in production.
-To improve this, you can cherry pick the components you need.

-Cherry picking can be done from your local install or [directly from the CDN](https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@%VERSION%/).
-This will limit the number of files the browser has to download and reduce the amount of bytes being transferred.
-The disadvantage is that you need to load components manually.
+Cherry picking can be done from [the CDN](#cdn-installation-easiest) or your [local installation](#local-installation).
+This approach will load only the components you need up front, while limiting the number of files the browser has to download.
+The disadvantage is that you need to import each individual component.

 Here's an example that loads only the button component.
 Again, if you're not using a module resolver, you'll need to adjust the path to point to the folder Shoelace is in.